lancopku/nndep/README.md

 A transition-based dependency parser with neural networks and hybrid oracle in C#.

-Implementation of the paper "Hybrid Oracle: Making Use of Ambiguity in Transition-based Chinese Dependency Parsing" [[pdf]](https://arxiv.org/pdf/1711.10163) by Xuancheng Ren and Xu Sun.
+Implementation of the paper _Hybrid Oracle: Making Use of Ambiguity in Transition-based Chinese Dependency Parsing_ [[pdf]](https://arxiv.org/pdf/1711.10163) by Xuancheng Ren and Xu Sun.

 # Usage